Zoher15/gpu_scheduler/README.md

 A sophisticated Python-based GPU job scheduling system that intelligently manages GPU resources across multiple jobs, with support for fractional GPU allocation, LLM-aware scheduling, and GNU Screen integration.

+## 🤖 Development

+This GPU scheduler was vibe coded with the assistance of Gemini 2.5 Pro and Claude Sonnet 4.

 ## 🚀 Features

 ### Core Scheduling Features